 Congregation Established: 1910 ♦ Affiliation: Reform Judaism ♦ Current Building: 1955

-Style of Architecture: Mid-Century Modern ♦ Photographs: 2007 By Gail Traxler
+Style of Architecture: Mid-Century Modern ♦ Photographs: 2023 By Jason Frieman

 Originally established as an Orthodox congregation, B’nai Abraham was also part of the Conservative movement before becoming Reform.